 Note that for feedback to work, students must be able to visualize and understand how to attain the goal.
 Sometimes such goals are tricky to operationalize and define.
 For example, students may be unfamiliar with the purpose and structure of press releases and have difficulty evaluating their quality.
 If a project that includes in a well-crafted press release as a public product, it may require significant time to be spent analyzing what makes a “good” press release, and include class (and team) discussions, during which press releases are examined and compared.
 Students can then work with the teacher to identify the characteristics that make a press release “compelling,” and create a common rubric for their evaluation.

 Not only do goals need to be clear, they need to possess the right amount of challenge.
-Student motivation research, as well as cognitive learning theory, demonstrate the importance of challenging, but attainable, goals.
+Student motivation research (link no longer available), as well as cognitive learning theory (link no longer available), demonstrate the importance of challenging, but attainable, goals.
 Goals that are too easy are dismissed by students as stupid and inconsequential.
 Goals that are too hard are rejected as being impossible to achieve.
 What is needed are “Goldilocks” goals – just challenging enough, but not unrealistic.